nullromo/sinking-islands/README.md

 1. ✅ Get a domain with Namecheap
 1. Clean up all the visuals so that it looks nice when you are playing.
+    1. Movements selections more clear
+    1. Pilings designation more clear
+    1. Tortoise designation more clear
+    1. Island selection more clear
+    1. Character selection more clear
-   Including not skipping ahead.
-Animations one at a time.
+1. Do not skip ahead.
+Animations one at a time of game events.
 1. Build a tutorial that explains the game.
 1. Do I need to use tailscale for DNS?